-I call this the Hub & Spoke model at it is one of the business drivers that shows how dependent your business is on you for survival.
-The Hub & Spoke model can only as strong as the hub.
-The moment the hub (you) is overwhelmed, the entire system fails.
+I call this the Hub & Spoke model, one of the business drivers that shows how dependent your business is on you for survival.
+The Hub & Spoke model can only be as strong as the hub.
+When the hub (you) is overwhelmed, the system fails.

 Acquirers generally avoid these types of managed businesses because they understand the dangers of buying a company too dependent on the owner.